Land Bridge

 Why is the Land Bridge Project needed?

-Local ISPs will be able to connect through established handoff points within Quintillion’s existing North Slope network, once the terrestrial route between GMT2 and Utqiaġvik is active.
+Local ISPs will be able to connect through established handoff points within Quintillion’s existing North Slope network, once the terrestrial route in Utqiaġvik is active.
 The Land Bridge Project is designed to integrate directly into Quintillion’s broader backbone, creating a loop-redundant system that restores stability and increases available capacity.
 As with other Quintillion projects, ISPs can interconnect at designated network facilities to access transport services, backhaul capacity, and onward connectivity to Alaska and the Lower 48.

 Want to Learn More?